LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/array-method-examples/slice-examples.rst

    arrayName.slice(starting index, ending index)

-This method copies selected entries of an array into a new array. ``slice`` does NOT change the original array.
+This method copies range of elements from one array into a new array. ``slice`` does NOT change the original array.

 The ending index is optional.
 If it is left out, ``slice`` returns a new array